 Here are the three common methods for repairing a cracked tooth:

-In fairly minor cases, you can expect to receive nothing more than a filling.
+You can expect to receive nothing more than a filling in fairly minor cases.
 Cracks that are pretty short, shallow, and not likely to spread can easily be fixed with a quick filling.
 This is very much like patching up a minor crack on the road.

 Not all cracked teeth cases are minor.
 In severe cases, a dental crown may need to be set in place to prevent the crack from deepening or spreading further.